Luxury Zambia Safaris

 Which is better: South Luangwa or Lower Zambezi?

-Both are outstanding.
-South Luangwa is especially strong for walking safaris and leopard sightings, while the Lower Zambezi is ideal for boating, canoeing and scenic river-based wildlife viewing.
+Both are outstanding, but they offer different safari styles.
+South Luangwa is especially strong for walking safaris, leopard sightings and classic bush camp atmosphere, while the Lower Zambezi is ideal for boating, canoeing, river scenery and a more varied activity mix.

 How much does a luxury Zambia safari cost?